Laravel-Backpack/docs/6.x/crud-uploaders.md

         'expiration' => 1 // the corresponding temporary url expiration time in minutes ]);
 ```
-**Note**: `disk` and `prefix` (called `path` in withFiles() configuration), when defined in the field as attributes, will take precedence over the definition in `withFiles()` configuration.
-Make sure you are not defining those attributes in both places.
+**Note**: If you've defined `disk` or `prefix` on the field, you no longer need to define `path` within `withFiles()` - it will pick those up.
+Make sure you are not defining both.

 <a name="upload-name-files"></a>
 #### Naming uploaded files

-Backpack implements a default naming strategy for uploaded files that we have found out to work well in majority of scenarios.
+Backpack implements a default naming strategy for uploaded files that we have found out to work well in most scenarios.

 For `upload`, `upload_multiple` and `dropzone` fields, the file name will be the original file name slugged and with a random 4 character string appended to it.
 This is to avoid name collisions.
 Eg: `my file.pdf` becomes `my-file-aY5x.pdf`.